 The Heavy Bomber is a special classification of military aircraft designed with extended range and an expanded bomb-carrying capability.
 Prior to the rise of intercontinental ballistic missiles, national powers fielded a bevy of large aircraft - initially prop-powered and then jet-powered - to bring heavy ordnance loads onto enemy targets.
 Such early platforms saw use during World War 1 when taking the place of the vulnerable airship and continued their evolution during World War 2.
 The Cold War years eventually saw the heavy bomber peak as a viable,cost-effective delivery platform and only a few notable types remain in use today - including the faithful Boeing B-52 Stratofortress.

-There are a total of 80 Military Heavy Bombers in the Military Factory.
+There are a total of [ 96 ] Heavy Bomber Aircraft entries in the Military Factory.
 Entries are listed below in alphanumeric order (1-to-Z).
 Flag images indicative of country of origin and not necessarily the primary operator.